8 Things To Know About The National Christmas Tree Lighting

 The White House Christmas Tree also arrived on November 19th.
 The Smith family won the National Christmas Tree Contest and the tree was transported all the way from Newland, North Carolina.
 Every year, the winning fir is placed in the Blue Room as a Christmas centerpiece.

-Laynee is a patriotic conservative living in Chicago.
+Laynee is a patriotic conservative living in Nashville.
 For most of her childhood, she grew up in Seattle and then studied government and politics at Wagner College in New York City.
 Coming from a military family, she has lived all over America in very blue cities.
 When she is not studying up on politics, she enjoys volunteering, running, music and spending time with her family.